 Lemon: Lemon juice adds a fresh, bright, and tangy element, which can help balance the richness of the other ingredients.

-Apple Cinnamon Fruit Spread: My favorite is St. Dalfour but any sugar free apple spread or jam will work.
+Apple Cinnamon Fruit Spread: My favorite is St. Dalfour but any sugar free apple spread or jam will work in crafting the ideal apple cinnamon compote.

 Ground Ginger: Ground ginger adds a warm and aromatic flavor, enhancing the overall taste profile of the dish.